Graduate School Commencement Information

 Congratulations!
-We are please you are planning to participate in the Spring 2014 Graduate School commencement ceremony at 1 p.m.
-Friday, May 16, 2014, in Bramlage Coliseum.
+We are pleased you are planning to participate in the Graduate School commencement ceremony.

 Students should report for check-in on the south concourse near sections 25/26 of Bramlage by noon.
 Students with disabilities that require special assistance that plan to participate in the commencement ceremony should contact the Graduate School by calling 785-532-6191.